-Jason is also engaged in a number of projects focusing on urbanism and the public realm in Washington D.C. that provide an innovative approach to recreation, public health, and equitable development at varying scales: a streetscape design for Washington D.C.’s convention center, the 11th Street Bridge Park connecting disparate communities on either side of the Anacostia River, and a sport and recreation masterplan for the RFK Stadium Armory Campus.
-He is also designing a multi-level restaurant within the new First and Broadway Park in downtown Los Angeles.
+Jason’s projects in urbanism and the public realm, particularly in Washington, D.C., public health, and equitable development at varying scales: a streetscape design for D.C.
+Convention Center, the 11th Street Bridge Park connecting disparate communities on either side of the Anacostia River, and a sports and recreation masterplan for the RFK Stadium Armory Campus.

-His portfolio extends to residential development including two new towers for Greenpoint Landing, OMA’s first high-rise towers in New York (Expected completion Fall 2022).
-In California, he has completed The Avery in San Francisco and is currently leading 730 Stanyan, OMA’s first 100% affordable housing project in historic Haight Ashbury.
+His diverse portfolio extends to residential developments across housing types and regions in North America.
+Jason led the recently completed Eagle + West, OMA’s first high-rise towers in New York.
+In California, he oversaw the design and completion of The Avery in San Francisco and is currently leading 730 Stanyan, a 120-unit, 100% affordable housing building in historic Haight Ashbury.
+Currently in progress is The Perigon, a beachfront high-rise in Miami’s mid-beach neighborhood.

 Hallie Boyce, Olin.
 Partner.
 A Partner since 2009, Hallie Boyce has seventeen years of experience in the field of landscape architecture and urban design.
 Her focus is the design of places in the public realm that promote community building and public health through the engagement of urban ecologies and natural systems.